Berry-Esseen bound and precise moderate deviations for products of random matrices: Introduction

 The bound \eqref{crucial001} is proved using Taylor's expansion $L^{n}_{z} \mathbf{1}= L^{n}_{0} \mathbf{1} + z\frac{d}{dz} (L^{n}_{z} \mathbf{1}) + o(z)$ with $z=-it/\sqrt{n}$, and the fact that $L^{n}_{0} \mathbf{1} = 0$.
 However, when we replace the unit function $\mathbf{1}$ by a target function $\varphi$ for which in general $L^{n}_{0} \varphi \neq 0$, instead of \eqref{crucial001}, we have

 even though $|L^{n}_{0} \varphi(x)|$ decays exponentially fast to $0$ as $n \to \infty$.
-To overcome it, we have elaborated a new approach based on smoothing inequality on complex contours and on the saddle point method, see Daniels \cite{Daniels54} and Fedoryuk \cite{Fedoryuk87}.
+To overcome this difficulty, we have elaborated a new approach based on smoothing inequality on complex contours and on the saddle point method, see Proposition \ref{Prop-BerryEsseen}.
+More precisely, we formulate our smoothing inequality as follows: there exists a constant $C> 0$ such that for any $ T \geq r >0$,